klebermagno/rBCM/README.md

 distributed environment on huge datasets.
 Though this implementation is parallelized only by using the python multiprocessing library.

+## Installation

+To install rBCM, run `sudo python setup.py install -i` inside the rBCM top-level directory.
+To clean up all the build files generated, call `python setup.py clean`.
+To run the test suite, navigate to the tests directory cand call `py.test`.

+This package requires:
+* Numpy
+* Cython
+* scikit-learn

 ## Why use an rBCM?

 rBCM models offer the attractions of GPR modeling without as disabling of